 Everybody’s got a pre-game ritual.
 Some pray.
 Others call their moms.
 I’ve seen one player drink a gut-curdling concoction of raw eggs, whiskey, and cat milk.
 I used to be a fan of the pre-game blowjobs, but I lost my arm the last time.
 I’m down on that activity as a whole.
 Trauma runs deep.

-Today I started a new ritual of getting into a suit.
+Today, I started a new ritual of getting into a suit.
 I swore I’d never step foot in one again, but with my team watching me and my partially-estranged wife egging me on and telling me to stop being such a fucking pussy, well – there isn’t a whole lot a man can do but to say yes at that point.

 “You sure it isn’t going to try to fix me?”
 I ask Laura for the fifth time.
 I’m still outside the suit.
 The rest of the team gave up watching and were busy donning their armor.
 I’m relieved I’m no longer the center of attention.
 I hate that.
 I know, you’re thinking I’m the coach.
 I must love being the center of things, telling everyone what to do.
 I like to make sure that things go right, sure, but I’ve never been a glory hound.
 People say glory lasts forever.
 They're wrong.
 It’s infamy that nobody forgets.